mono789/IA_UdeA_FlightPredict/README.md

 2. **Retraining the Model:** To retrain the model, `client.py` can also be configured to send a CSV file to the `/train` endpoint.

-Run `client.py` to interact with the API endpoints:
+Run `client.py` in other bash terminal to interact with the API endpoints:

 ```bash
 python client.py